 You can play with the Random Seed value on the Turbulence node to get different looking simulations with little effort.
-Liquid morphing Scene (1 MB) This scene shows how to shape a liquid into a geometry volume using the BodyForce helper.
-Both solid and non-solid modes are supported.
+Morphing Liquid with Body Force Scene (1 MB) This scene shows how to shape a liquid into a geometry volume using the Body Force component.
+Both Solid and non-solid modes are supported.
 When the object is solid, the liquid will be pushed to its surface.
 When the object is non-solid, the liquid would fill the object.
 This scene uses non-solid objects which are made non-renderable and their volume is filled.
 The strength of each force is animated in order to produce the morphing.
 The forces are activated sequentially and the liquid takes the shape of the currently active force.
-Fireplace Scene (236 kB) This scene demonstrates how to set up a Fireplace simulation.
+Fireplace Scene (205 kB) This scene demonstrates how to set up a Fireplace simulation.